netsym/primogeni/README.md

 ##### Running The Model
 One you have the model compiled and the environment created to support emulation you can now deploy your model and view/collect realtime experiment results.
-Click the Play button in the toolbar to run the model.
-It will ask you to select the environment.
+Click the `Play` button in the toolbar to run the model.
+It will ask you to `select the environment`.
 Select the environment where you want to deploy your experiment.
-(You can use the environment you created in previous step).
-Enter the time for how long you want to run the experiment.
-Hit finish.
+(You can `use the environment you created in previous step`).
+Enter the `time` for how long you want to run the experiment.
+Hit `finish`.
 It will take few seconds based on the communication delay of the remote Geni machines for the experiment to start.
 In addition if there is any emulated hosts those will be created right before advancing the simulation time.
 Check the Slingshot Log if there is any isssues that might prevent your experimnent from deploying.

 #### Primogeni COnstellation Mailing list
 You can report the problems you  experience during the whole process at our mailing list.
-Our mailing list is:
+Our mailing list is: primogeni

-A hybrid network experiment testbed on GENI with physical, simulated, and emulated network components.